Florence Nightingale: Audio

 Florence Nightingale's voice was saved for posterity in a phonograph recording from 1890 preserved in the British Library Sound Archive.
 The recording, made in aid of the Light Brigade Relief Fund and available to hear online, says:

 When I am no longer even a memory, just a name, I hope my voice may perpetuate the great work of my life.
 God bless my dear old comrades of Balaclava and bring them safe to shore.
 Florence Nightingale.

 Theatre

 The first theatrical representation of Nightingale was Reginald Berkeley's The Lady with the Lamp, premiering in London in 1929 with Edith Evans in the title role.
 It did not portray her as an entirely sympathetic character and draws much characterisation from Lytton Strachey's biography of her in Eminent Victorians.
-It was adapted as a film of the same name in 1951.

 In 2009, a stage musical play representation of Nightingale entitled The Voyage of the Lass was produced by the Association of Nursing Service Administrators of the Philippines.
+In 2019, Nightingale, a stage musical produced by Pamela Gerke and directed by Rachel Rene, was performed in Seattle, Washington.

 Film

-In 1912, a biographical silent film titled The Victoria Cross, starring Julia Swayne Gordon as Nightingale, was released, followed in 1915 by another silent film, Florence Nightingale, featuring Elisabeth Risdon.
-In 1936, Kay Francis played Nightingale in the film titled The White Angel.
-In 1951, The Lady with a Lamp starred Anna Neagle.

-In 1993, Nest Entertainment released an animated film Florence Nightingale, describing her service as a nurse in the Crimean War.